 A large part of the job as a police officer involves gathering information and filling out reports.
-Officers with good communication skills are better able to carry on a conversation until they get all of the information they need to understand the situation fully, which can then be noted on a report.
+Officers with good communication skills are better able to carry on a conversation until they get all of the information they need to understand the situation fully, which can then be noted in a report.
 This helps to avoid missing any information that could be vital to the high level of accuracy needed for police reports.

-Successful communication involves active listening and being able to articulate your thoughts well to others in order to avoid confusion in high-stress scenarios.
+Successful communication involves active listening and being able to articulate your thoughts well to others to avoid confusion in high-stress scenarios.
 Missing a detail or being misunderstood at a critical moment could result in the situation going less than optimally.

 Remain Calm in Difficult Situations

 This might be the most important quality for a police officer to possess.
 Many people tend to freeze up during dangerous or high-stress situations, as this is often a normal bodily response to scary moments.
 However, successful police officers are gifted at using critical thinking skills under any conditions.
-Problem-solving skills, good judgement, and quick decision-making are all traits that come in handy for situations that law enforcement regularly finds themselves in.
+Problem-solving skills, good judgment, and quick decision-making are all traits that come in handy for situations that law enforcement regularly finds themselves in.

 Enjoy Serving Others

 Although law enforcement is a rewarding job that comes with a lot of power, it’s not the most glorious job out there.
 As public servants, officers work to serve their communities in situations that are not always heroic or important.
-Sometimes, officers are called to check up on minor problems between community members, and while these may seem like minor issues, the way law enforcement handles situations determines the amount of trust a community is able to have in their local police officers.
+Sometimes, officers are called to check up on minor problems between community members, and while these may seem like minor issues, the way law enforcement handles situations determines the amount of trust a community can have in their local police officers.

 Dangers of the Job